GNURub/node-package-updater/README.md

 Usage:
   npu [flags]
+  npu [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell help        Help about any command upgrade     A CLI application to manage dependencies

 Flags:
+  -C, --cleanCache              Clean cache
-  -c, --config string           Path to config file (default: .npmrc) -d, --directory string        Root directory for package search (default ".")
-  -D, --dryRun                  Show what would be updated without making changes -e, --exclude strings         Packages to exclude (can be specified multiple times) -h, --help                    help for npu
+  -c, --config string           Path to config file (default: .npmrc) -d, --dir string              Root directory for package search -D, --dryRun                  Show what would be updated without making changes -e, --exclude strings         Packages to exclude (can be specified multiple times) -h, --help                    help for npu